TL;DR

 What is the ROI of an AI receptionist for dentists?

-Based on real deployments, dental practices see an average ROI of 6-8x within the first month.
-A practice losing $12,000/month in missed calls typically recovers $9,000-$10,000 of that with AI answering.
-The monthly cost of a voice AI service ($300-$800) is a fraction of even one recovered patient visit.
+In real deployments, practices typically see 6-8x ROI in the first month.
+A practice losing $12,000/month to missed calls usually recovers $9,000-$10,000 of that once the AI is answering.
+The monthly cost ($300-$800) is less than a single recovered patient visit.

 Want results like this for your practice?